- Osome Blog SG

 The people receiving notices have obligations, too.
 The Controllers have to state their particulars and provide any data they have on other Controllers.
 People who know of Controllers have to state so and provide whatever data they have.

-What if the Controllers don’t respond?
+What if the Controllers Don’t Respond?

-Make sure your Corporate Secretary keeps a track of all notices sent out as they prove your company took the necessary steps.
+your company took the necessary steps.
 If there is no answer, you don’t have to chase them.
 Add whatever details you have of the addressee and a note that he or she never confirmed them.
 You have to wait 30 days for a response then you have 2 business days to add the data.

 The idea behind the Register for Registrable Controllers initially belongs to the Financial Action Task Force (FATF), an organisation dedicated to fighting financial wrongdoing.
 Back in 2016, FATF urged Singapore to come up with a procedure to prevent money laundering and financial terrorism.
 As a result, ACRA adopted a new regulation requiring businesses to keep a track on all the controllers — people or companies that own or control the end money.
 The policy obliged Singapore companies to maintain Registers for Registrable Controllers and imposed a fine of S$5,000 on any entity that failed to do so.
 However, the document was an internal one and ACRA was not actively enforcing it.